alexanderameye/prefab-painter/README.md

 > :beetle: Sometimes when you edit the settings of a prefab, the settings don't get registered without pressing enter

 > :beetle: Some prefabs don't get placed

+> :beetle: Undo error when undo object is null